balderdashy/sails-docs/reference/Assets.md

 - Automatic JST compilation
 - Automatic Coffescript compilation
 - Optional automatic asset injection, minification, and concatenation
-- Create a web ready public directory.
+- Creation of a web ready public directory
 - File watching and syncing
 - Optimization of assets in production